kwokcheong/Project3_1.2.Run/README.md

 #### 3. Update:
 **•	Edit the details of the existing event**

 The default details of the existing events from the database will reflect in the input form.
-This is to ensure that the user is aware of the changes they are making to the artwork archive.
+This is to ensure that the user is aware of the changes they are making to the event archive.
 Once the form is submitted, the data of the event archive will be updated to the database.

 ## Mobile Responsiveness and testing
 To ensure compatibility and responsiveness, the site was tested across multiple browsers such as Chrome, Safari and Internet Explorer and on iOS devices - iPhone Xs Max, iPad and iPad Pro.